-A full investigation needs to occur with recommendations for the sanctioning of the student being discussed with SLT line managers.
-The same process as for a Fixed Term Exclusion.
-Should the decision be an Internal Exclusion then liaison must then go through Deputy Headteacher with responsibility for behaviour or any member of the Senior Leadership Team in their absence.
-A letter will be sent home on the day informing parents of internal exclusion and a phone call must be made home.
+Should the decision be an Internal seclusion then liaison must then go through Deputy Headteacher with responsibility for behaviour or any member of the Senior Leadership Team in their absence.
+A letter will be sent home on the day informing parents of Internal seclusion and a phone call must be made home.

-Students that are Internally Excluded must report at 9.30am and wait at main reception to be collected.
+Students that are Internally Secluded must report to reception at 9.30am and wait to be collected.
 They will follow a specified day with time set aside for collecting/eating lunch or toilet breaks.

 9.30 - 11.00 Independent Silent Learning

 11.00 - 11.30 Community Service

 11.30 - 1.30 Independent Silent Learning

-1.30-2.00 Community Service
+1.30- 2.00 Community Service

 2.00 - 3.00 Independent Silent Learning

 3.00 - 3.30 Activity/task related to their behaviour

 3.30 - 4.00 Reflection

-Any misbehaviour/refusal/defiance whilst internally excluded will automatically lead to Fixed Term Exclusion.
+Any misbehaviour/refusal/defiance whilst internally excluded will automatically lead to Fixed Term Suspension.

 Parents will be called for a reintegration meeting before the student can return to normal lessons.
-The meeting will be with the Leader of Year.
+The meeting will be with the Leader of key stage and Leader of Year.
 A record of this meeting should be taken.
 An ABC will be completed and monitored by the Leader of year and tailored behaviour interventions put in place to enable the student to move forward positively.